 Starting in 2019, The Daily Fandom will be clearing up our review scores.
 That way you know what we mean when we say a 10 or a 6.
 However, our Culture review scores (television and film) will be unveiling a new stream it, rent it, buy it, or skip it review score now.
 And if it’s exceptionally good, we will tell you to go to the movies to watch it.
 Sounds easy, right?
 Well, let’s clarify:

-Comic review scores only deal with percent, and they are always whole numbers.
+Comic review scores only deal with percentages, and they are always in whole numbers.

 100%-80% = Go read it ASAP.
 After you read our review, go read the comic, it’s buyable.
 It was lovely.
 It’s worth the read, worth the buy, and worth it all around.

 79%-55% = Better than average, not too bad; but standard — with a few special aspects.
 Maybe not buyable (only if you want to as a reader of the review), but readable online or Comixology if you can find it there for free or for a few bucks max.
 It has the potential, though, the potential to do something great on future issues.

 54%-25% = Subpar, meaning it’s okay at best.
 Nothing special about it; but… there’s promise there depending on the contributor that is reviewing the series/issue/comic.
 There may be a redeeming quality, but overall, it just wasn’t there in this particular series/issue/comic.